anastasia-zhukova/Diverse_CDCR_datasets/NiDENT-prep/README.md

 ### Entity coreference
 NiDENT annotated only entities, so ```event_mentions.json``` are saved as empty list.
-MMAX format didn't provide an extra tag to link coreference chains from the event-releted documents into crocc-document clusters, so we applied a simple yet reliable heuristic to restore CDCR clusters.
+MMAX format didn't provide an extra tag to link coreference chains from the event-related documents into cross-document clusters, so we applied a simple yet reliable heuristic to restore CDCR clusters.
 If at least two non-pronoun mentions or their heads are identical, we merge the chains into clusters.